daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 07. Implement filter()

 To make filtering easier, let's add a filter() function to the Array type.
 The filter() function accepts a predicate.
 A predicate is a function that accepts an item in the array, and returns a boolean indicating whether the item should be retained in the new array.

+### 08. Query Data by Chaining Method Calls

+Chain filter and map to collect the ids of videos that have a rating of 5.0

+### 09. Flatten the movieLists array into an array of video ids

+Let's start by using two nested forEach loops to collect the id of every video in the two-dimensional movieLists array.